 Australia is home to some of the world’s most dangerous animals and If you believe everything you hear, Kakadu National Park in Australia’s Top End is one of the most dangerous places on earth.
 In reality, if you use your common sense and obey the warning signs in the park, the most dangerous Kakadu animals you’ll have close encounters with will be mosquitos.

 In fact, out of the 30 most dangerous animals in Australia, only six occur in the terrestrial environments of Kakadu: Saltwater or estuarine crocodile, Dugite or Western brown snake, Mulga or King brown snake, Redback spider, Bull ant and Giant centipede.
 Of course, if you include the coastal waters, your list will expand quickly (jellyfish alone will add 3 species to the list).
 But the point is – the majority of Kakadu animals are not dangerous to humans and you should try to visit Kakadu National Park at least once.

-If you are going to visit only one National Park in Australia, make it Kakadu.
-It is located 150 kilometres south-east of Darwin and can be easily visited as a weekend getaway.
+If you are going to visit only one National Park in Australia to see our wildlife, make it Kakadu.
+It is located 150 kilometres southeast of Darwin and can be easily visited as a weekend getaway.